haddocking/haddock3/docs/CNS.md

 If the installation fails because your OS/hardware are not recognized, most likely the `bin/getarch` script needs to be updated.

-From withon your CNS installation directory type the following command to check if your system is recognized:
+From within your CNS installation directory type the following command to check if your system is recognized:

 ```bash
 ./bin/getarch